pytorch/torchcodec/README.md

  user provides) and uses it as a library to do the decoding.
 We use FFMPEG because of the diverse video formats it supports as well as its popularlity.

- Under the hood TorchCodec uses Pytorch's C++ custom ops to wrap C++ code that does the memory management of packets, frames and codecs.
+ Under the hood, TorchCodec uses Pytorch's C++ custom ops to wrap C++ code that does the memory management of packets, frames and codecs.
 TorchCodec hides that complexity under its API (see example usage below).